 For the reasons discussed above, I certify that this action (1) is not a "significant regulatory action" under Executive Order 12866; (2) is not a "significant rule" under DOT Regulatory Policies and Procedures (44 FR 11034, February 26, 1979); and (3) will not have a significant economic impact, positive or negative, on a substantial number of small entities under the criteria of the Regulatory Flexibility Act.
-A final evaluation has been prepared for this action and it is contained in the Rules Docket.
-A copy of it may be obtained from the Rules Docket at the location provided under the caption ADDRESSES.
+A copy of the final evaluation prepared for this action is contained in the Rules Docket.
+A copy of it may be obtained by contacting the Rules Docket at the location provided under the caption ADDRESSES.